nagyrobi/Battery-Emulator-Docs/docs/20-battery/Nissan-LEAF---e‐NV200.md

 ## Notes on 30kWh battery
-The 2016-2017 30kWh LEAF battery had a software bug in the BMS that causes the amount of kWh reported by the battery to be incorrect, and the state of health % to drop too fast.
+The 2016-2017 30kWh LEAF battery had a software bug in the BMS that caused the amount of kWh reported by the battery to be incorrect, and the state of health % to drop too fast.
 If you have one of these batteries, and it shows below 50% SOH, your battery might be affected.
 The Battery-Emulator can perform a degradation reset, and bring the SOH% back to 100%.
 This can be accessed from the Webserver, via the "More battery info" page.
 By pressing the "Reset degradation data", the clear is performed.

 Performing this clear can restore a few kWh of usable energy back.

 > [!IMPORTANT]
 > The degradation reset only works on 2011-2017 batteries.
 Performing it on 2018+ 40/62kWh packs will have a negative effect, since it will restore the battery data too low.
 So only perform this reset on 24/30kWh packs!

 ![image](https://github.com/user-attachments/assets/2fbe8098-7aae-4242-aa07-dd39160f8f02)